 Jimbaran Bay – For fresh seafood, cooked and served beachside under the stars - this is a don’t-miss evening out!

-Jalan Oberoi – This well know street in Seminyak is home to an abundance of great dining venues.
-You’ll be spoilt for choice with the likes of: Ultimo – excellent Italian food served in a garden setting; Mykonos – authentic Greek cuisine and cosy Mediterranean décor; Rumours – great variety of western dishes at affordable prices; Tratorria – popular home-style Italian eatery and pizzeria;……and many more!
+Jalan Oberoi – This well-known street in Seminyak is home to an abundance of great dining venues.
+You’ll be spoilt for choice with the likes of Ultimo – excellent Italian food served in a garden setting; Mykonos – authentic Greek cuisine and cosy Mediterranean décor; Rumours – a great variety of western dishes at affordable prices; Ginger Moon - a modern face of the Asian cuisine.

 Pasar Malam Kereneng (Denpasar) – Not only a haven for late-night bargain hunters, this night market is the home of street food.
 For only a few Rupiah you can dine on a feast of satays, soto ayam and other authentic dishes all served with a friendly smile.